SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 Armor
 Adding armor to the hull means riveting plates on the outside, using better materials for the exterior, reinforcing bulkheads, and improving the supports.
-Use the “Hulls” chart to determine how much each additional pip of armor costs.
+Use the "Hulls" chart to determine how much each additional pip of armor costs.
 The maximum amount of armor a ship can have equals the hull Toughness.
 (Remember that there are three pips in one die.)
 Armor draws no energy.
 It add a number of kilograms